Balloon Sinuplasty

 Balloon sinuplasty is a modern and relatively new chronic sinusitis treatment that is quick, safe, and effective.
 The balloon sinuplasty surgery benefits include long-lasting results and an incredibly fast recovery time.
 The whole procedure takes less than 30 minutes in total and can be performed in-office.
 In fact, it’s such a minimally invasive procedure that it can be done with only IV sedation as opposed to general anesthesia.

-During the procedure, a balloon catheter is used to expand your nasal passages.
+During the procedure, a balloon catheter expands your nasal passages.
 The sinuses are flushed, the balloon is deflated and removed, and the procedure is complete.

 Functional Endoscopic Sinus Surgery

-FESS is an outpatient procedure that can last up to two hours and does require general anesthesia.
-This is because endoscopic sinus surgery requires the cutting and removal of bone and tissue in order to clear up your sinus passages.
+FESS is an outpatient procedure that can last up to two hours and requires general anesthesia.
+Endoscopic sinus surgery requires the cutting and removal of bone and tissue to clear sinus passages.
 This removal will allow for better drainage, less blockage, and improved breathing.

 The differences: Balloon sinuplasty vs. endoscopic sinus surgery

-Whether you should undergo balloon sinuplasty or endoscopic sinus surgery will be based on your individual circumstances and experiences.
+Whether you should undergo balloon sinuplasty or endoscopic sinus surgery depends on your circumstances and experiences.
 Here are the most important differences and similarities between the two treatment options.

 The procedure itself

 The primary difference between these two treatment options is the procedure itself and what’s involved.
-With FESS, there is cutting and removal of tissue and bone required.
-With balloon sinuplasty, there is no cutting and removal required.
+With FESS, tissue and bone are cut and removed.
+With balloon sinuplasty, no cutting and removal are required.
 Because of this, there is a difference in whether or not general anesthesia is used, how long the treatment takes, and whether or not the treatment can be completed in-office.
 While both procedures are safe and effective, balloon sinuplasty is certainly less invasive than FESS.

 FAQ: Are you put to sleep during balloon sinuplasty?